 HOW TO: Use Oculus Rift on SteamVR

-Step 1 — Make Sure Your Oculus Rift is Properly Installed.
+1. Step 1 — Make Sure Your Oculus app is Properly Installed.

 Completely standard procedure, but it is something that is important in order to make everything work without issues.
-If that is something you haven’t done, you go to this Oculus link, download the setup and go further from there.
+If that is something you haven’t done, you go to this Oculus link and download the Oculus Rift S software.